Title VI Non-Discrimination Plan

 Rural Hill Cemetery

-is located on West Seven Mile Road in Northville.
+is located on West Seven Mile Road east of Rogers in Northville.
 Ira Rice claimed

 the southwest corner of the cemetery property in 1826 by a land

 patent issued by President John Quincy Adams in October of that

 year.
 The land was sold to Hiram Robinson in July of 1830.
 He